google/WebFundamentals/src/content/en/updates/2017/12/chrome-64-media-updates.md

 (`smooth` and `powerEfficient`) and use it to play the appropriate media stream.
 By the way, Chrome’s current implementation is based on previously recorded playback information.
-It defines `smooth` as true when the percentage of dropped frames is less than 10% while `powerEfficient` is true when hardware decoded frames occur more than 50% - it will also include frame size as small frames are always power efficient.
+It defines `smooth` as true when the percentage of dropped frames is less than 10% while `powerEfficient` is true when more than 50% of frames are decoded by the hardware.
+Small frames are always considered power efficient.

 Note: The result returned from `navigator.mediaCapabilities.decodingInfo` will always be supported if the media configuration playback stats have not been